 Solace for the Children

 St. Francis encourages us to preach frequently, but only occasionally to use words.
 Acts of loving kindness speak the Gospel louder than any words ever can.
 On our “Be the Sermon Sundays” the church gathers for an abbreviated Eucharist, following which we take on various outreach projects.
 A variety of projects ensures that everyone has the opportunity to participate regardless of age or physical ability.
-A great example is the Stop Hunger Now project which involves us packing 10,000 nutritious meals to be shipped to overseas peoples in poverty.
+A great example is the Rise Against Hunger project which involves us packing 10,000 nutritious meals to be shipped to overseas peoples in poverty.

 Give Hope Global